How to Stop Office Chair From Rolling - Questions and Solutions

 If you have another type of flooring surface, then another option might be better suited to your needs.

-If you have a tile floor or linoleum, then consider placing an area rug under your chair.
+If you have a tile floor or linoleum, then consider placing an area rug or the brake casters for your chair.

-This is going to create just enough of a difference in height that the wheels will be able to catch onto it and stop rolling immediately after they’re no longer being used.
+This is going to create just enough of a difference in height that the wheels will be able to catch onto it and stop rolling immediately by locking casters after they’re no longer being used.

-This creates what’s known as “rolling resistance,” which makes it so that the wheels on your chair are working against each other instead of with one another.
+This creates what’s known as “rolling resistance,” which makes a chair steady so that the wheels on your chair are working against each other instead of with one another.